Overview of Bohmian Mechanics: Bohmian Mechanics for Many-Particle Systems

 The Pauli equation can be rewritten as:

 $\vec{B}(\vec r,t) = \vec{\nabla} \times \vec{A}(\vec r,t)$ being the magnetic field.
 Note that the only term that can transfer population between spin states is the one with $\vec{B}$ (the so-called Stern--Gerlach term).
 If this term can be neglected then each spin component of \eref{om.pauli_SG} reduces to the familiar Schr\"odinger equation.
-Therefore, in the nonrelativistic regime, the spin of the particle only affects the motion of the trajectories in the presence of a magnetic field.

 On the other hand we can also consider the case where the Hamiltonian is separable into a part depending only on the particle position and a part depending only on the spin.
 Then if the initial state is: